-After Weidenmann had finished designing in Hartford, he was asked to design the capital grounds in Des Moines.
+After Weidenmann had finished designing in Hartford, he was asked to design the capitol grounds in Des Moines.

 When Weidenmann died, he was buried in a quiet corner of the cemetery he had designed in Connecticut.
 Today, Harvard awards the Weidenmann prize to the student who shows outstanding ability in landscape design.

 #OTD Today is National Eat a Peach Day.